Felipe Ángeles: Revolutionary activities

 Colonel Ángeles returned to Mexico in January 1912.
-Shortly thereafter, he met with new President Francisco Madero, and Madero appointed Ángeles director of the Military Academy at Chapultepec.
+Shortly thereafter, he met with new President Francisco I. Madero, and Madero appointed Ángeles director of the Military Academy at Chapultepec.
 While he was director, he had much contact with President Madero, and developed a reputation as a cultured dignified officer and a man of honor.
 In June 1912, he was promoted to brigadier general.

 The Madero government was under attack from many sides, and in August 1912, President Madero sent General Ángeles to Morelos to take charge of the seventh military zone, and battle the Emiliano Zapata insurgency. Ángeles, with Madero's concurrence, changed the harsh military tactics and offered amnesty to those revolutionaries who agreed to lay down their arms. Ángeles unleashed aerial bombardment and modern counter-insurgency warfare against those who refused to surrender, but he did not deliberately target civilians.
 While this did not end the rebellion, it did much to reduce the level of violence.

 Leader of the Constitutionalists Venustiano Carranza poses with his supporters, 1913.
 Felipe Ángeles stands directly behind him.

 In February 1913, a reactionary coup d'état known as La decena trágica ended the Madero government when a conservative military faction attacked the National Palace.
 The attack was turned back, and the conspirators barricaded themselves within the armory.
 President Madero appointed General Victoriano Huerta to lead the loyal troops, and then traveled to Morelos to confer with Ángeles.
 Madero and Ángeles returned to Mexico City, with the understanding that Ángeles would be placed in charge of the forces loyal to Madero.
 However, the Army staff objected, stating that under army regulations, Ángeles was technically not yet a general, as Congress had not confirmed his appointment.
 After ten days of fighting, General Huerta, aided by U.S. Ambassador Henry Lane Wilson, reached an accommodation with the rebels.
 Huerta, supported by the conservative rebel units, arrested President Madero, Vice-president Pino Suarez, and General Ángeles.
 The president and the vice-president were subsequently assassinated. Ángeles was arrested with Madero and Pino Suarez.
 Huerta subjected Ángeles to a sham trial, accusing him of murdering a child during the barrage of La Ciudadela. Ángeles defended himself ably, and Huerta sent him into exile in France rather than in front of a firing squad.